sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 This includes both IITB and non-IITB stakeholders (such as Business Functions, SSPB, CDO, ISB, IAERMB, and SSC).
 The list of stakeholders are listed in section [Coherent set of actions](#coherent-set-of-actions) and are expected to participate in the execution stage of this strategy necessary to operationalize the Guiding Policy.

-The **Guiding Policy**, once operationalized, will target stakeholders involved when the need for an IT Solution is raised, when the IT Solution is conceptualized, architected, developed, delivered, operationalized, and maintained.
+The **Guiding Policy**, once operationalized, will target stakeholders involved when the need for an IT Solution is raised, as well as when the IT Solution is conceptualized, architected, developed, delivered, operationalized, and maintained.
 All ESDC personnel involved in the exploration of IT Solutions and in IT investment decisions are expected to adhere to this policy.

 ### Business Case